Var5h1l/KQLIntel/README.md

     -   **AI-Assisted Hunting Queries:** Click "Suggest Advanced Queries" for more complex, behavior-based KQL queries.
     -   **Mitigation Suggestions:** After generating a summary, click "Suggest Mitigations" for recommended response actions.

-## 🤝 Contributing
+## 🤝 Contributing & Future Enhancement Roadmap

 Contributions, issues, and feature requests are welcome!
-Please feel free to check the [issues page](https://github.com/your-username/KQLIntel/issues) to see if your idea has already been discussed.
+Please feel free to check the [issues page](https://github.com/Var5h1l/KQLIntel/issues) to see if your idea has already been discussed.

+KQLIntel is actively evolving!
+Planned enhancements include:

+- **KQL Query Enhancer & Optimizer:**
+  Improve generated KQL queries for performance, best practices, and reduced resource consumption.

+- **Multiple URL Report Support:**
+  Enable users to analyze and generate KQL from several threat intelligence report URLs simultaneously.

+- **API-Free Report Generation:**
+  Allow users to generate basic reports and queries without requiring an API key, making the tool more accessible.

+- **Integration of New AI Models:**
+  Expand compatibility by adding support for additional AI models and providers, enhancing flexibility and accuracy.

+---

 ## 👤 Author